EightFold24/pwa-training/02-JavaScript/03-first-steps/01-hello-world/README.md

 This part of the tutorial is about core JavaScript, the language itself.

-But we need a working environment to run our scripts and, since this book is online, the browser is a good choice.
-We'll keep the amount of browser-specific commands (like `alert`) to a minimum so that you don't spend time on them if you plan to concentrate on another environment (like Node.js).
-We'll focus on JavaScript in the browser in the [next part](/ui) of the tutorial.

 So first, let's see how we attach a script to a webpage.
 For server-side environments (like Node.js), you can execute the script with a command like `"node my.js"`.